Optimal transport with $f$-divergence regularization and generalized Sinkhorn algorithm: OPTIMAL TRANSPORT WITH -DIVERGENCE REGULARIZATION

 \subsection{Generalized Sinkhorn algorithm}

 The goal of this section is to prove that under certain conditions, given any starting pair of potentials $(f,g)$ if we start replacing $g$ with $f^{(c,\epsilon,\phi)}$, then $f$ with $(f^{(c,\epsilon,\phi)})^{(c,\epsilon,\phi)}$ and so on, we are able to recover a pair of optimal potentials of the Dual Problem and an optimal coupling for the Primal Problem.
 This process is called the generalized Sinkhorn algorithm.
 A single Sinkhorn iteration is defined as follows.
+Note that this definition yields a generalization of IPFP sequences \citep[Section~4]{Dimarinoetal2020} but with a stabilizing factor that will be helpful both in theory to prove convergence and in practice to prevent overflow.

 \begin{definition}[Sinkhorn operator] Let $X$ and $Y$ be compact metric spaces and $\mu\in P(X)$, $\nu\in P(Y)$ be Borel probability measures of full support.
 Let also $c \in \Lip(X \times Y)$, $0 < \epsilon \in \R$ be a regularization coefficient and $\phi : \R \to \overline{\R}$ a proper, convex and lower semicontinuous function of Legendre type.
 Fix any point $y_0\in Y$.
 Given a pair $(f,g)\in \Lip(X)\times \Lip(Y)$ we define the operator $\mc{F}^{(c,\epsilon,\phi)}:\Lip(X)\times \Lip(Y)\to \Lip(X)\times \Lip(Y)$ as\footnote{Technically this operator depends as well on $y_0$, but as this is fixed and arbitrary, we decided not to include it explicitly.}